CAADE/C3/docs/Home.rst

 -----------------------------

 Service Stacks and Services can have a definition for individual environments.
-This allows :ref:`Actor-Application-Developer`s to deploy applications to multiple environments.
+This allows :ref:`Actor-Application-Developer` to deploy applications to multiple environments.
 In this example a simple NodeJS Application Stack can be deployed into four different environments with different service topologies.
 Please look at Example for more [detailed examples](Examples) of a NodeJS application running in multiple Environments.